Speak anywhere.

 Siri texts over iMessage

 Your phone is locked, across the room.
 Say "Hey Siri, send a text to me saying rent is due on the 5th."
-The Mac watches your own Messages thread, files the capture as a text file, and replies "Saved" in the chat.
+The Mac watches your own Messages thread, files the capture as a Markdown note, and replies "Saved" in the chat.

 Needs Full Disk Access on the Mac to read your Messages history.
 The app walks you through it on first launch.